ucan-wg/delegation/README.md

 Caveats MAY be open ended.
 Caveats MUST be understood by the executor of the eventual [invocation].
 Caveats MUST be formatted as maps.

-On validation, the caveat array MUST be treated as a logically disjunct (an "OR", NOT an "and").
+On validation, the caveat array MUST be treated as a logically disjunct (`OR`).
 In other words: passing validation against _any_ caveat in the array MUST pass the check.
 For example, consider the following capabilities:

 ``` json
 {